Equivariant Hirzebruch class for singular varieties: Hirzebruch class of a SNC divisor complement

 \section{Hirzebruch class of a SNC divisor complement}

-The case when $X$ is the complement of a simple normal crossing divisor $D\subset M$ is of particular interest, and it is worth to give an explicit formula in terms of logarithmic forms, since it is not present in the literature.
-Let
+The case when $X$ is the complement of a simple normal crossing divisor $D\subset M$ is of particular interest, and it is worth to give an explicit formula in terms of logarithmic forms.
+A different formula connecting Hirzebruch class with the sheaf of logarithmic forms was given in \cite[\S2]{MaSc}.